-7 Best Foods For Hair, Skin And Nails
+7 Best Foods For Skin, Hair And Nails

 Most important nutrients for healthy hair, skin and nails

 The bonus?
-These nutrients are not only essential for healthy hair, skin and nails, but also for supporting fitness and overall health and wellbeing.
+These nutrients are not only essential for healthy hair, skin and nails, but also for supporting your overall health and wellbeing.

 Vitamin C, E & beta-carotene

-Vitamin C is essential to make collagen which plumps up skin, giving it shape and support.
-Although rare, a lack of vitamin C (otherwise known as scurvy) can show up as bruising, bleeding gums and poor wound healing.
+Vitamin C is essential for the production of collagen which plumps up skin, giving it shape, elasticity and support.
+Although rare, a lack of vitamin C (aka scurvy) can show up as bruising, bleeding gums and poor wound healing.

-Eating a healthy, balanced diet with lots of fresh food, and minimal processed food, is the way to go for healthy hair skin and nails — and overall health.
-The following foods are excellent sources of the nutrients essential for healthy hair, skin and nails, but double up to help support your general health, too.
+Eating a healthy, balanced diet that includes plenty of fresh whole foods is great for your overall health and your hair, skin and nails.
+The following foods are excellent sources of the nutrients essential for healthy hair, skin and nails and will support your general health, too.
 It’s a win-win!

-Salmon is loaded with vitamin D, protein and omega-3 fats that promote hair growth by keeping your scalp healthy.
-A serve of salmon, tuna or mackerel 2-3 times a week will meet the recommended 250–500 milligrams (mg) of marine-sourced omega-3s (EPA, DHA) per day.
+Oily fish is loaded with vitamin D, protein and omega-3 fats that promote hair growth by keeping your scalp healthy.
+A serving of salmon, tuna or mackerel 2-3 times a week will meet the recommended 250–500 milligrams (mg) of marine-sourced omega-3s (EPA, DHA) per day.

 Nuts and seeds

-Including almonds, cashews, walnuts (and more) as well as seeds in your diet is a great way to help your hair, skin and nails.
-Nuts are a good source of protein, vitamin E & B vitamins.
-Nuts, particularly walnuts and seeds like linseed are great sources of omega-6 fats as well.
-Grab a handful as a snack or spread a natural nut butter on your toast in the morning.
+Including nuts and seeds in your diet is a great way to support the health of your hair, skin and nails.
+Nuts are a good source of protein, healthy fats and vitamins E & B. Walnuts and flaxseeds are great sources of omega-3 and 6 fats as well.
+Grab a handful as a snack, add them to breakfasts or salads, or enjoy a natural nut butter as a topping!

 Sweet potatoes and other orange or red vegetables, including tomatoes, carrots and red capsicum (red peppers) are a great, tasty way to get enough beta-carotene.
-Beta carotene is converted to vitamin A in the body and is one of the key antioxidants that help keep your skin protected from UV damage.
-A lack of vitamin A can result in dry hair and skin so be sure to eat lots of orange and red veggies for youthful, healthy skin and hair.
+Beta carotene is converted to vitamin A in the body and is one of the key antioxidants that help prevent dry hair and skin and damage from UV rays.